-• Target populations.
-The target population should include those youth who are identified as being at risk or high risk for involvement in the juvenile justice system.
+• Target population.
+The target population should include those youth who are identified as being at risk for delinquency or victimization and/or are involved in the juvenile justice system.
 OJJDP requires applicants to develop and implement a plan to serve American Indian and Alaska Native (AI/AN) youth, both on and off reservations, with these grant funds.
 OJJDP strongly encourages applicants to target mentoring services that incorporate opportunities for youth and law enforcement engagement.

-OJJDP also encourages applicants to include services for the following populations: children of parents on active military duty, children of incarcerated parents, youth with disabilities, youth with opioid/substance abuse problems, and youth in rural communities.
-Mentoring programs targeting these populations should highlight how the anticipated services would best support the unique needs of these populations, such as key partnerships or specialized curricula.
+OJJDP also encourages applicants to consider how best to serve children of parents on active military duty, children of incarcerated parents, youth with disabilities, youth with opioid/substance abuse problems, and youth in rural5 communities.
+Mentoring programs serving these populations should highlight how the anticipated services would best support the unique needs of these populations, such as with key partnerships or specialized curricula.

-• At-risk and high-risk youth.
-For the purposes of this solicitation, OJJDP defines at-risk and high-risk youth as those youth who are most likely to become involved in the juvenile justice system because they possess certain predictive/correlative characteristics, are already involved in the juvenile justice system, and/or reside in environments that have high rates of parental incarceration, community violence, drug markets, gang concentration, and failing schools.
+At-risk youth.
+For the purposes of this solicitation, OJJDP defines at-risk youth as those youth who are most likely to engage in delinquent behavior, be victimized, and/or have a risk for involvement in the juvenile justice system because they possess certain predictive/correlative characteristics and/or reside in environments that have high rates of parental incarceration, community violence, drug markets, gang concentration, and failing schools.
 Risk factors for juvenile delinquency are multidimensional across individual, family, community, peer, and school factors.
 (For additional background on risk factors for juvenile delinquency, see the OJJDP Model Programs Guide Literature Review on Risk Factors.)
-Applicants should fully address how the behaviors, characteristics, factors, etc. identified for at-risk youth relate to involvement in the juvenile justice system
+Applicants should fully address how the behaviors, characteristics, factors, etc. identified for at-risk youth relate to involvement in the juvenile justice system.